 gfxguy writes: From the article at Yahoo News:

+Isn't the oxygen also released?
+And wouldn't it burn, too?
+Sounds a bit too cool to be true, but it would be nice to think we don't have to wait for fusion to become viable.Rustum Roy, a Penn State University chemist, has held demonstrations at his State College lab to confirm his own observations.
 The radio frequencies act to weaken the bonds between the elements that make up salt water, releasing the hydrogen, Roy said.
 Once ignited, the hydrogen will burn as long as it is exposed to the frequencies, he said.